-2. set aside in favor of the Judiciary's terms and conditions (with the consent of the bidder); or d.
+2. set aside in favor of the Judiciary's terms and conditions (with the consent of the bidder); or acceptance best serves the interests of the Judiciary.

+3. accepted, where the Judicial Purchasing Agent determines that such d.
 Bids submitted in pencil, or which do not bear an original signature, in ink, by an owner or authorized agent thereof, will not be accepted.